wachawo/trading-bot/project-plan.md

 - [ ] Add docker and docker-compose files.
 - [ ] Integrate with a cryptocurrency exchange API to place trade orders.
 - [ ] Create a log file
+- [ ] Send the chart togehter with the alert